aws/http-desync-guardian/README.md

 It might seem simple to follow the latest RFC recommendations.
 However, for large scale systems that have been there for a while, it may come with unacceptable availability impact.

 `http_desync_guardian` library is designed to analyze HTTP requests to prevent HTTP Desync attacks, balancing security and availability.

-It classifies requests into different [categories](/docs#request-classification) and provides recommendations on how each tier should be handled.

-`http_desync_guardian` library is designed to analyze HTTP requests to prevent HTTP Desync attacks, balancing security and availability.
 It classifies request into different [categories](/docs#request-classification) and provides recommendations on how each tier should be handled.